MCI

 Opportunities

-• Growing demand for private credit from middle-market companies.
+• Growing demand for flexible financing from middle-market companies.

 Threats

-• Rising interest rates can increase borrowing costs for portfolio companies and impact BCI's funding costs.
+• Rising interest rates impacting borrowing costs and deal volumes.

-• Economic downturns can lead to increased credit defaults.
+• Economic downturn leading to increased credit risk and potential defaults.

 Competitors and Market Share